Purchase interest rate

 Travel rewards credit cards give you a way to earn points on your everyday spending by offering a set number of points for every dollar spent (such as 1 point for $1 spent or 1 point for $2 spent) on eligible purchases.
 This means the more you spend, the more points you can rack up.
 There are different ways to earn and redeem reward points depending on the type of credit card you choose and the rewards offered by the provider.

-Some travel rewards credit cards send points directly to your account and other rewards credit cards allow you to transfer points to a variety of other eligible travel reward accounts, like Air Miles cards.
-For example, you may be able to transfer points between an American Express card and a Starwood card.
+Some travel points credit cards send points directly to your account and other rewards credit cards allow you to transfer points to a variety of other eligible travel reward accounts.
 Your card may also have tiered earn rates – different earn rates depending on the type of purchase – and points caps that reduce or limit points earnings after you spend a certain amount each statement period.
 As your points are debited to your account, you can redeem them for a variety of rewards including flights, upgrades, accommodation and plenty of other perks.

 If you’re interested in getting a travel rewards credit card, weigh up these pros and cons to decide if it will be worth it for you: